WillMon23/8_Hour_Game_Jam/README.md

 ### How to play
-WASD is the Movment controls for the player
+W - Up
+S - Down
+A - Turn to the Left
+S - Turn to the Right

 Right on the Mouse is how you Hold the Player